Workhouses, Coffin Ships, and Mass Famine Graves:

 By Loretto Leary

 For Irish Famine Commemoration Day, May 19, Ireland’s Great Hunger Museum of Fairfield reminds us that the past has relevant lessons for the present and the future.
 An Irish Famine Commemoration Slide Show Presentation will occur on Friday, May 17, in the Carolan Room at 7 pm.
 The Presentation is Free and Open to all.
-There will also be a Wreath Ceremony at the GAC on Sunday, May 19, at 2 pm in recognition of Irish Famine Commemoration Day.
+There will also be a Wreath Ceremony at the GAC on Sunday, May 19, at 12 noon in recognition of Irish Famine Commemoration Day.
 This year’s National Commemoration Day in Ireland will be held in Edgeworthstown, County Longford.

 September 13, 1845: a watershed moment in Irish history.
 This was the day The Gardener’s Chronicle and Horticultural Gazette stopped the press with regret, announcing that the “potato murrain” had arrived in Ireland.
 “Where will the Irish be in the event of a potato blight?” the author of the article asked.
 Where indeed.